I’ve tested different trap exercises for years, and I can tell you that dumbbells are the best tool for building huge traps.

 To target your lower traps with dumbbells, try exercises like Incline Y Raise, Dumbbell Rear Delt rows, and Reverse flys.

-Make sure to focus on proper form and engage your lower traps by pulling your shoulder blades down and back.
+Focus on proper form and engage your lower traps by pulling your shoulder blades down and back.

 References